satabios/Compression-using-Pixel-Wise-Coded-Exposure/readme.md

 ![Alt text](images/sensing-matrix.png?raw=true "Title")

 The compression is accounted for real-time camera compression **(real_time_compression_tx2)** and universal compression engine **(read_buffer_compression)**.

+The available code is intended for video compression, however can be extended for any dimension of data from audio to 4D videos(This code will be updated soon).

 If you find this tool useful, don't forget to cite us.
 Happy compressing.

 ## Cite us: